Ivan-Caballos/Ivan-Caballos.github.io/projects/process-improvement-automation-roadmap.md

 - Proposed a realistic phased plan emphasizing measurement first, then automation.
 - Defined practical deliverables per phase (standard work, traceability, profiles, fixtures).

----

-## Next Steps

-- Pilot QR logging on one station and collect baseline data for 2–4 weeks.
-- Implement one “profile-driven” automated step and compare error rate + cycle time.
-- Scale to additional stations only after the pilot is stable and repeatable.